lasiru1/Discrete_Structures/Assignment 1.md

 ```
 #61:

-Percival is a truthteller.
+Percival is a truth teller.
 Llewellyn is a liar.

-When Percival made the statement, "at least one of us is a liar", it can be translated into a wff:
+Percival's statement, "At least one of us is a liar", can be translated into a wff:

         T v F

 which is true.
-Since truthtellers can only tell the truth, Llewellyn must be a liar.
+Since truthtellers can only tell the truth, Percival must be a
+truth teller and Llewellyn must be a liar.
 ```
 ```
 #62

-Merlin is a truthteller.
+Merlin is a truth teller.
+Meredith is a truth teller.

-Meredith is a truthteller.
+Merlin's statement, "If I am a truth teller, than Meredith is a truth teller", can be

-Merlin's statement can be translated to the following wff:
+translated to the following wff:

         T -> T

 which is true.
-Since truthtellers can only tell the truth, Meredith must be a truthteller.
+Since truthtellers can only tell the truth, Mewrlin and Meredith must
+both be truth tellers.
 ```
 ```
 #63

-Rothwold is a truthteller.
+Rothwold is a truth teller.
-Grymlin is a liar.
+Grymlin is a truth teller.

-Rothwold's statement as a wff:
+Rothwold's statement, "Either I am a liar or Grymlin is a truth teller", as a wff:

         F v T

 is true.
+Rothwold is therfore a truth teller, and because he said "either", Grymlin
-Because what Rothwold says must be true, Grymlin must not be a truthteller (a liar).
+must be a truth teller.
 ```
 ```
 #64